Website Navigation: How to Improve Yours and Boost Sales

 Yellow Beauty is a turmeric-based skincare brand with over 10,000 satisfied customers and counting.
 No doubt, the experience on its site has been a contributing factor.
 This Shopify store's website navigation is deceptively simple.
 What are some positives we noticed?

-For one, the two menu items in the header menu account for different stages in the buyer’s journey.
-“Shop All” is for people that want to find the right skincare product for them and who are ready to open their wallets once they do.
-“Why Turmeric” is for the ones who need to do a little more investigation before filling their carts.
+For one, the two menu items in the header menu account for different stages in the buyer's journey.
+"Shop All" is for people who want to find the right skincare product for themselves and who are ready to open their wallets once they do.
+"Why Turmeric" is for the ones who need to do a little more investigation before filling their carts.
 Both inch site visitors toward the point of conversion.

 Hovering over "Shop All" reveals the subcategories visitors have to choose from.
 There are a few cues here that direct attention where Yellow Beauty wants it.